bwoods/Architecture/about/README.md

 git commit --quiet --allow-empty-message -m ""
 ~~~

-Since this branch share no history with any previous version pushed to the repository, a `--force` push is required.
+Since this branch shares no history with any previous version pushed to the repository, a `--force` push is required.

 ~~~sh
 git remote add -m docs.rs github https://github.com/bwoods/Architecture.git